Dariush-Tasdighi/Learning-Identity-Server/Learn_2200/IdentityServer/Documents/ReadMe.txt

 The template "Duende IdentityServer Quickstart UI (UI assets only)" was created successfully.

-Copy Folders (Pages and wwwroot) to IdentityServer
+Copy Folders (Pages and wwwroot) to IdentityServer Project

 Note: